-In short, Windows 10 doesn’t allow you to easily remove or disable the Windows Defender program.
+In short, Windows 10 doesn’t allow you to remove or disable the Windows Defender program easily.

-There is a setting in the Windows Defender section of the Settings app to Turn off Windows Defender real-time protection but the start is that Windows Defender will automatically activate itself after a short period of time if it doesn’t detect the programs.
+There is a setting in the Windows Defender section of the Settings app to Turn off Windows Defender real-time protection.
+Still, the start is that Windows Defender will automatically activate itself after a short time if it doesn’t detect the programs.
 Another antivirus program on your Windows 10 computer.

-If you want to run Windows 10 by disabling Windows Defender and not installing a third-party antivirus program, you can use Group Policy or Windows Registry to disable the Windows Defender program in Windows 10.
+Suppose you want to run Windows 10 by disabling Windows Defender and not installing a third-party antivirus program.
+In that case, you can use Group Policy or Windows Registry to disable the Windows Defender program in Windows 10.

 Complete the instructions below to disable Windows Defender in Windows 10.

-Note: We have not tried this method on Windows 10 Home edition and therefore cannot tell if it works on Home edition.
-Method works on Windows 10 Pro.
+Note: We have not tried this method on Windows 10 Home edition and cannot tell if it works on Home edition.
+The method works on Windows 10 Pro.

 Method 1: Turn off Windows Defender Antivirus with Windows Security

-Before modifying your system configuration, if you are looking to perform a specific task, then you do not need to turn off Windows Defender Antivirus permanently.
+Before modifying your system configuration, if you are looking to perform a specific task, you do not need to permanently turn off Windows Defender Antivirus.